openstack/charm-deployment-guide/deploy-guide/source/configure-openstack.rst

 link this network to the public network created earlier.

-The non-admin user now creates a private internal network called 'user1_net' and an accompanying subnet called 'user1_subnet' (the DNS server is pointing to the MAAS server at 10.0.0.2):
+The non-admin user now creates a private internal network called 'user1_net' and an accompanying subnet called 'user1_subnet' (the DNS server is the MAAS server at 10.0.0.2):

 .. code-block:: none